April 10, 2026 · Essay 024

 While one generation of sorcerer’s apprentices is building tools, Anthropic is building something else: Claude Mythos.

 In another test, Mythos broke out of its own sandboxed environment.
 It built a multi-stage exploit, got internet access, and emailed the surprised researcher to flag its action.
-This is not science fiction — this specific episode is reported by The Hacker News; Anthropic itself documents the browser-sandbox escapes Mythos achieved in its exploit tests.
+This is not science fiction — it’s documented in Anthropic’s official Mythos report.

-Anthropic describes Mythos as so powerful in coding and vulnerability discovery that “all but the most capable human experts” are surpassed.
-The company warned US government agencies in advance that this model significantly increases the probability of large-scale cyberattacks this year.
+Anthropic describes Mythos as so powerful in coding and vulnerability discovery that “all but the most capable human experts” are surpassed — and deliberately limits its distribution out of concern over misuse.

 That’s why Anthropic is not releasing Mythos publicly.
-It’s only distributed via a program called “Project Glasswing” to selected major cybersecurity organizations (partners include AWS, Apple, Google, Microsoft, JPMorgan Chase, Linux Foundation).
-Participant pricing reported: 25 US dollars per million input tokens, 125 dollars per million output tokens — roughly five times the price of Opus 4.6.
-Out of reach for normal developers.
+It’s only distributed via a program called “Project Glasswing” to selected major cybersecurity organizations and open-source developers — out of reach for normal developers.

 But that’s today.
 In two years, Mythos-class will be commodity.
 That’s the central fact.
 What is exclusive today will be in every open-source project in 24 months.
 That was true for every AI model of the past years.
 It will be true here.